Athletics and Recreation

 The Office of Student Financial Services administers all aspects of student financing services, including financial aid, financing options, payment plans, health insurance and billing.
 The office also offers financial advice to help all families manage the cost of college, whether or not they qualify for aid.

-The Green Team is a coalition of faculty, staff, and students dedicated to fostering sustainability at Smith.
+The Center for the Environment, Ecological Design and Sustainability (CEEDS), including The Green Team, is a coalition of faculty, staff, and students dedicated to fostering sustainability at Smith.
 They work to educate and support the campus community and the college's sustainability committee in the efficient use of finite natural resources.
+The Center oversees the Ada and Archibald MacLeish Field Station.

 The Pioneer Valley Transit Authority (PVTA) operates buses in Hampshire County which connect the hilltowns to Northampton, Easthampton, Hadley, and Amherst.
 It also runs buses that connect the five colleges; students traveling within the five colleges ride for free.